 In 2022 Miss Johnson organized a virtual event entitled: Peer Solutions, Leadership Summit, for local, national and global peer leaders to share their experiences, and their voice of expertise regarding education, hope and solutions how society could move forward living life after the COVID-19 pandemic, Co-Occurring Disorders, the Opioid Crisis, suicide, peer employment, and the many biases that the world is facing today.
 The event registered over 601 attendees and over 2000 + persons visited the Eventbrite page to show their interest and support for the peer support movement.

 On November 17th 2022, Miss Johnson was the moderator for the 13th Annual International Conference on Stigma at the Howard’s University Blackburn Center.
-The topic discussed was entailed Women Celebrating Life Through the Storm from a Peer’s Perspective.
+The topic of discussion titled: Women Celebrating Life Through the Storm from a Peer’s Perspective.

 ADVOCACY

-Miss Johnson is a Certified Peer Specialist, a CCAR Recovery Coach, a former Washington, DC Department of Health Peer Lay Leader, and one of the original Washington, DC Ward 8 Neighborhood Family Champions, for the Early Childhood Innovative Network (ECIN) and the Far Southeast Family Strengthening Collaborative.
+Miss Johnson has a certification as a Certified Peer Specialist, a CCAR Recovery Coach, a former Washington, DC Department of Health Peer Lay Leader.
+She is one of two original Washington, DC Ward 8 Neighborhood Family Champions .
+In 2020 for a short interim, Miss Johnson was a team member for the Department of Health [ DOH ] Rapid Peer Responder that disturbed Narcan and Harm Reduction information and resources to the residents of DC during COVID-19.

-- 2018 U.S. Attorney’s Office for the District of Columbia Heroin & Opioid Working Group.
+U.S. Attorney’s Office for the District of Columbia Heroin & Opioid Working Group

-- 2019 Appointed to the Washington, DC Mayor’s Opioid Fatality Review Board.
+Appointed to the Washington, DC Mayor’s Opioid Fatality Review Board

-- 2021 Department of Behavioral Health Integrational Stakeholder Advisory Group.
+Department of Behavioral Health Integrational Stakeholder Advisory Group